go-zoo/bone/README.md

  These test are just for fun, all these router are great and really efficient.
  Bone do not pretend to be the fastest router for every job.
- Big project should use a other solution for the moment.

 ## Example